 For EMU graduate program policies and more CJP-specific graduate program policies, please see the complete Graduate Catalog.

 CRITERIA A - Excellent B - Minimal expectations C - Below expectations Comments Goals & Audience Are the goals or learning objectives of the project clear?
 Have they been met?
 Is the intended audience clearly specified?
 Is the project appropriate for this audience?
 Does the project communicate to the intended audience? -audience & goals/learning objectives clearly identified. -project appropriate for, and likely to meet, its goals -project is appropriate for specified audience -project understandable to & likely to engage and/or communicate to audience -audience and goals identified though not as clearly as they could be - project may meet its goals but this is not entirely clear - project is at least somewhat appropriate for, and likely to communicate to audience. -audience and goals inappropriate or inadequately identified -project unlikely to meet its goals and/or communicate to the audience Methodology Is the overall methodology clear and appropriately used?
 Has the project incorporated specific methods required by the assignment?
-If intended as a form of intervention, has thought be given to how it will be implemented? -project incorporates inquiry methods required by the assignment -all methodologies & technologies have been appropriately used, with attention to ethical and methodological issues -if intended as intervention or advocacy, project has given adequate thought to implementation -sources & methods are adequately identified methodology basically appropriate to the project and appropriately used, but could be strengthened -sources and methods identified but not as fully as they could be -more thought should be given to implementation issues -methodology inadequate and/or inadequately articulated. -sources not appropriately identified -inadequate attention to implementation issues Analysis Is there evidence of critical thinking and analysis? evidence of critical thinking about methods, sources, information and analysis or editing. uses analysis/editing methods appropriate for the project method of analysis or editing is adequately articulated some evidence of critical thinking but could be stronger analytical approach and the analysis itself is basically appropriate but could be stronger and/or articulated better. -inadequate evidence of critical thinking -analysis lacking or inadequate -analytic approach inappropriate or inadequately specified Craft & Coherence Is the level of artistic and/or - level of craft is clearly adequate for the audience & to meet project goals -level of craft is minimally adequate for the audience and goals -level of craft inadequate for purposes and/or audience Criteria for Evaluating Arts-Based Peacebuilding Projects technical craft adequate for the specified goals and audience?
-Did it involve an appropriate amount of work?
-Does the final product have coherence and "resonance?" (whether or not it meets "artistic" standards) -project is coherent & likely to resonate with the intended audience -product shows an appropriate amount of effort for this assignment -project coherence could be stronger -project is not coherent Content Is the content appropriate & adequate, given the goals, audience & assignment?
-Is there evidence of insight, originality &/or creativity? information conveyed is clearly adequate for goals, audience & assignment shows depth & breadth of content shows insight, originality &/or creativity -information conveyed is adequate but could be strengthened -some evidence of insight, originality, or creativity -inadequate information -little or no evidence of insight, originality and/or creativity Grade Criteria for Evaluating Arts-Based Peacebuilding Projects Background notes:
+If intended as a form of intervention, has thought be given to how it will be implemented? -project incorporates inquiry methods required by the assignment -all methodologies & technologies have been appropriately used, with attention to ethical and methodological issues -if intended as intervention or advocacy, project has given adequate thought to implementation -sources & methods are adequately identified methodology basically appropriate to the project and appropriately used, but could be strengthened sources and methods identified but not as fully as they could be more thought should be given to implementation issues -methodology inadequate and/or inadequately articulated. -sources not appropriately identified -inadequate attention to implementation issues Analysis Is there evidence of critical thinking and analysis? - evidence of critical thinking about methods, sources, information and analysis or editing. -uses analysis/editing some evidence of critical thinking but could be stronger analytical approach and the analysis itself is basically appropriate but could be stronger -inadequate evidence of critical thinking -analysis lacking or inadequate

+Criteria for Evaluating Arts-Based Peacebuilding Projects

+1 1 1

+methods appropriate and/or articulated -analytic approach

+for the project better. inappropriate or

+-method of analysis inadequately specified

+or editing is

+adequately

+articulated

+Craft & Coherence - level of craft is -level of craft is -level of craft

+Is the level of clearly adequate for minimally adequate for inadequate for purposes

+artistic and/or the audience & to the audience and goals and/or audience

+technical craft meet project goals 5

+adequate for the (whether or not it -project coherence -project is not coherent

+specified goals and weets "artistic" could be stronger

+audience? standards) Ŭ

+Did it involve an -project is coherent

+appropriate amount & likely to resonate

+of work? with the intended

+Does the final audience

+product have -product shows an

+coherence and appropriate amount

+"resonance?" of effort for this

+assignment

+deelghinterit

+Content - information -information conveyed -inadequate information

+Is the content conveyed is clearly is adequate but could

+appropriate & adequate for goals, be strengthened -little or no evidence of

+adequate, given the audience &

+goals, audience & assignment -some evidence of insight, originality and/or

+assignment? -shows depth & insight, originality, or creativity

+Is there evidence of breadth of content creativity

+insight, originality -shows insight, orodavity

+&/or creativity? originality &/or

+a or or or out vity : creativity

+orodavity Grade

+Criteria for Evaluating Arts-Based Peacebuilding Projects